kostyniuk/graphQL/quotarious-graphql-social-network/README..md

  Every post have fields: author(creator's id) and likes(ids of users who liked it)

- Of course, you can anytime delete user, mail or post(if you've created it)
+ Of course, you can anytime delete user(you need to confirm your password), mail or post(if you've created it)